kallebelins/mvp24hours-netcore/README.md

 # Welcome to the library Mvp24Hours

+> Archived: This project has been archived because a new version is available for .NET 8.
+Its content remains available as a technical and educational reference.

 Library for quick product building using: Relational database (SQL Server, PostgreSql, MySql); NoSql database (MongoDb); Key-value database (Redis); Message Broker (RabbitMQ); Pipeline (Pipe and Filters pattern); Documentation (Swagger); Mapping (AutoMapper); Logging (NLog); Patterns for data validation (FluentValidation and Data Annotations), notification (Notification pattern) and specifications (Specification pattern), unit of work, repository, among others.

 ## Learn more